Home »

 - Can modify the class state and that would be applied across all the instances.

-@staticmethods, similar to class methods, are methods that are bound to class rather than its object.
+The @staticmethod decorator, similar to class methods, are methods that are bound to class rather than its object.
 However, they do not require a class instance creation.
 So, are not dependent on the state of the object.

-Class ABC(object):
+class ABC(object):

 @staticmethod